danny8000/Photo-Organizer/README.md

 # Photo-Organizer
-Powershell script to move and rename photos based on their diff data
+Powershell script to move and rename photos based on its exif metadata.

+Script copies photos to a new location, with a folder structure of

+/YYYY/YYYY-MM-DD/